La muette de Portici: Act 5

-In a gathering of fishermen, Pietro confides to Moreno that he has administered poison to Masaniello, in order to punish him for his treason, and that the King of one day will soon die.
-While he speaks, Borella rushes in to tell of a fresh troop of soldiers, marching against the people with Alfonso at their head.
-Knowing that Masaniello alone can save them, the fishermen entreat him to take the command of them once more and Masaniello, though deadly ill and half bereft of his reason, complies with their request.
-The combat takes place, while an eruption of Vesuvius is going on.
-Masaniello falls in the act of saving Elvire's life.
-On hearing these terrible tidings Fanella rushes to the terrace, from which she leaps into the abyss beneath, while the fugitive noblemen take again possession of the city.
+In a gathering of fishermen, Pietro confides to Moreno that he has administered poison to Masaniello, in order to punish him for his treason, and that the king will soon die.
+While he speaks, Borella rushes in to tell of fresh soldiers, marching against the people with Alfonso at their head.
+Knowing that only Masaniello can save them, the fishermen entreat him to take the command of them once more and Masaniello, though deadly ill and half mad, complies.
+The combat takes place while Vesuvius erupts.
+Masaniello dies in battle saving Elvire's life.
+Hearing this terrible news Fanella rushes to the terrace, and leaps to her death, while the fugitive noblemen take again possession of the city.

 Influence

 La muette de Portici played a major role in establishing the genre of grand opera.
 Many of its elements – the five-act structure, the obligatory ballet sequence, the use of spectacular stage effects, the focus on romantic passions against a background of historical troubles – would become the standard features of the form for the rest of the 19th century.
 Grand opera would play a far more important role in the subsequent career of the librettist than that of the composer.
 Auber went on to write three more works in the genre: Le Dieu et la bayadère (1830), Gustave III (1833) and Le lac des fées (1839).
 But their fame would be eclipsed by the grand operas for which Scribe provided the libretti: Meyerbeer's Robert le diable (1831) and Les Huguenots (1836) and Halévy's La Juive (1835).
 Nevertheless, Auber's pioneering work caught the attention of the young Richard Wagner, who was eager to create a new form of music drama.
 He noted that in La muette, "arias and duets in the wonted sense were scarcely to be detected any more, and certainly, with the exception of a single prima-donna aria in the first act, did not strike one at all as such; in each instance it was the ensemble of the whole act that riveted attention and carried one away...".

-It also played a large role in the founding of the Kingdom of Belgium.
-The riots that led to the independence started after hearing the opera.